safalsigdel/userapi/README.md

 <li>php artisan serve</li>
 </ol>
 <p>After setup you can call following routes:</p>
-<p> * To register user, <br>Send post request to  api/user-register route using Postman or any other Http client library with following fields: <br>
+<p> * To register, <br>Send post request to  api/user-register route using Postman or any other Http client library with following fields: <br>

  i) name <br>
  ii) email <br>